-The following questions ask you to rate various aspects of your experience with Vocational Rehabilitation and Employment using a scale of 1 to 10, where 1 is Unacceptable, 10 is Outstanding, and 5 is Average.
+The following questions ask you to rate various aspects of your experience with Vocational Rehabilitation and Employment using a scale of 1 to 10 where 1 is Unacceptable, 10 is Outstanding, and 5 is Average.
 [SHOW ON SAME PAGE AS THE QUESTION THAT FOLLOWS]

 Please rate your experience with the VR&E benefit application process on the following items: [SHOW RESPONSES IN GRID WITH 10-POINT SCALE IN COLUMNS AND ATTRIBUTES/RESPONSES IN ROWS (SEE JDPA CONVENTIONS DOCUMENT PG.
 1 FOR SPECIFIC DETAILS OF LAYOUT).
 EVENLY SPACED RADIO BUTTONS/COLUMNS, ALTERNATE SHADES IN ROWS.
 SINGLE RESPONSE PER ROW.
 RANDOMIZE ALL ATTRIBUTES EXCEPT THE LAST ONE.]